 You are in one of the most romantic cities in the world but your other half isn’t.
 Is this a problem?
 “Not at all!” would be my answer.
 While of course, I would have loved Neill to have been there to share the experience with me, travelling to Rome alone did have some advantages.

 Above: A particularly busy night by the Spanish Steps for a Vogue fashion show

-Did I feel safe in Rome?
+Did I feel safe in Rome alone?

-The only thing that I had been warned about were the pickpockets, who ‘work’ in the day rather than at night, especially around the train stations and on the metro.
+The only thing that I had been warned about was the pickpockets, who ‘work’ in the day rather than at night, especially around the train stations and on the metro.
 Having fallen victim to them last time I had visited Italy I was very conscious of this.
 I knew first hand just how skilled a professional pickpocket was.

 When I visited Bologna last July with Suzanne (from The Travel Bunny) we once walked into town along a quiet side street rather than the busier main route into town.
 When we reached our destination I took off my rucksack and found that all three zipped pockets were open.
 My phone was gone.
 We had seen no one else in the street and I had felt nothing.